kcbojanowski/SimpleCryptography/README.md

 |`College`| AGH University of Science and Technology
 |`Subject`| Języki Programowania Wyższego Poziomu

-Simple Cryptography is an app that helps you deal with classical algorithms of cryptography as well as RSA algorithm and Shamir's Secret Sharing Scheme
+Simple Cryptography is an app that helps you deal with classical algorithms of cryptography as well as RSA algorithm and Shamir's Secret Sharing Scheme.
 ## Table of Contents

 - [Features](#features)